crate/tsperf/DATA_GENERATOR.md

 Prints statistics of average function execution time every `STAT_DELTA` seconds.

+#### PROMETHEUS_PORT

+Type: Integer

+Values: 1 to 65535

+Default: 8000

+The port that is used to publish prometheus metrics.

 ### Environment variables used to configure different databases

 The environment variables in this chapter are used by different databases to connect and configure them.
 Each entry will contain the databases for which they are used and example values.
 For collected information for a single database see the chapters for the database: